APN-Pucky/GitJarUpdate/README.md

 # GitJarUpdate
-Presents a popup at the startup of a program when there is a new Github Release.
+Presents a popup at the start of a program when there is a new Github Release.
 ## Usage
 build.gradle